petericebear/petericebear/README.md

 ### Hi there 👋
+If you are looking for an Elasticsearch Expert, look no further.
 I am the first Elastic Certified Professional of the Year in the EMEA region [See the award honoree page](https://www.elastic.co/events/elastic-search-awards/honorees) for the credentials and video.

+I am building API's, search integrations while using Laravel.com.
+If you need help on either of those do contact me.

 - 🔭 I’m currently working on [UptimeMate](https://uptimemate.com)
 - 🔭 I’m currently working on a video course [Elasticsearch for Laravel](https://elasticsearchforlaravel.com)